 - Getting medicine (prostaglandin) to keep their ductus arteriosus from closing

 - Having cardiac catheterization to enlarge their patent foramen ovale (a small hole between the atria that normally closes shortly after birth) using a balloon

 These steps may allow doctors to delay surgery until your baby grows larger and is more stable, which can improve the outcome of surgery.

 Treating other heart defects

-If your baby has other heart defects, like atrial septal defect or ventricular septal defect, they may need procedures to fix these after their blood flow problem is addressed.
+If your baby has other heart defects, like atrial septal defect or ventricular septal defect, they will typically be repaired during the same surgery.

 Adult Congenital Heart Disease Program

 To meet your child’s long-term healthcare needs, we have a special Adult Congenital Heart Disease Program to transition your child to adult care when they’re ready.